 Overload Fee.
-An exceptional student may carry more than eighteen hours by special permission of their advisor and the Dean of the College.
+An exceptional student may carry more than eighteen hours by special permission of their advisor and the Provost.
 A charge of \$300 is made for each semester hour taken above eighteen (prorated for fractional hours).
 Overload fees are not refundable.

 Late Registration Fee.
 A late registration fee of \$100 will be imposed on any student who initially registers, or who must re-register due to schedule cancellation, on or after the sixth day of the semester.
 Schedule cancellations may be a result of unapproved late arrival or failure to pay or make arrangements for payment of semester bills.
-The Dean of the College must approve in writing all late arrivals prior to the beginning of classes.
+The Provost must approve in writing all late arrivals prior to the beginning of classes.
 Arrival date will be determined by the verification process.

 Music Fee.
 A uniform course fee of \$350 per semester is charged for registration of voice, piano or organ for a one-hour lesson per week.
 The course fee is non-refundable after the first 10 days of class.
+A fee waiver is available to Music and Music Education majors/minors for the second applied music course taken during a single semester.
+Students taking three or more applied music courses to fulfill major requirements will only have one course fee waived.